-In humans, Bacillus cereus causes invasive local infections and self-limiting food intoxications.
+In humans, B. cereus causes invasive local infections and self-limiting food intoxications.

 Food intoxications from Bacillus cereus

 B. cereus produces 3 toxins: the emetic toxin and 2 enterotoxins.
-While the enterotoxins are heat-labile and cannot be activated proteolytically, the emetic toxin is heat-stable and cannot be inactivated by proteolysis.
+The enterotoxins are heat-labile and are inactivated via proteolysis, while the emetic toxin is heat-stable and cannot be inactivated by proteolysis.

 The enterotoxins are often absorbed from cooked rice or meat.
 About 1–6 hours after the intake of contaminated food, vomiting occurs.
-After 10–12 hours, stomachache and watery diarrhea with tenesmus and vomiting appear.
-The symptoms last for about 24 hours.
-The intoxication is self-limiting.
+After 10–12 hours, stomach ache and watery diarrhea with tenesmus and vomiting appear.
+The symptoms last for about 24 hours, and the intoxication is self-limiting.
 Two forms of intestinal illness, diarrheal and emetic, have been described and are attributed to different toxins.
 Treatment is symptomatic and most patients recover within 24 hours after symptom onset.

 Local infections with Bacillus cereus

-Since B. cereus produces numerous tissue-destructing virulence factors, the wound infection leads to gas gangrene-like myonecrosis that is only of superficial character.
+Since B. cereus produces numerous tissue-destructing virulence factors, the wound infection leads to gas gangrene-like myonecrosis that is only superficial.
 Therapy can be surgical and/or antibiotic.
-In contrast to B. anthracis, B. cereus often forms ß-lactamases, therefore antibiosis with vancomycin or clindamycin is preferable.
+In contrast to B. anthracis, B. cereus often forms ß-lactamases; therefore, antibiosis with vancomycin or clindamycin is preferable.

 Laboratory diagnosis of Bacillus cereus

 Feces and food can be investigated.
-The most important difference from B. anthracis is the motility of B. cereus.
+The most important difference with regard to B. anthracis is the motility of B. cereus.

 Attributes of Propionibacteria

-Propionibacteria are anaerobic, oxygen-tolerant, non-spore-forming, immobile, gram-positive rod cells.
-They stand out by their slow growth and high requirements for culture.
-They owe their name to propionic acid fermentation where especially carbohydrates like glucose and fructose serve as a substrate for the main product—propionic acid.
+Propionibacteria are anaerobic, oxygen-tolerant, non-spore-forming, immobile, Gram-positive rod cells.
+They are characterized by their slow growth and high culture requirements.
+They owe their name to propionic acid fermentation where carbohydrates like glucose and fructose, in particular, serve as a substrate for the main product—propionic acid.
 On blood agar, ß-hemolysis can be detected.
 Some propionibacteria have probiotic properties and are being used in dairy probiotic products.

 Clinical picture of pathogenic Propionibacteria

 Non-pathogenic propionibacteria mostly live on the skin as normal flora and commensals.
-Propionibacterium acnes can be found primarily in the sebum of hair follicles where it can cause inflammation by induction of chemokine and cytokine production.
-The leukocytes attracted by this lead to the formation of pus-filled pustules.
+Propionibacterium acnes can be found primarily in the sebum of hair follicles where it can cause inflammation by chemokine induction and cytokine production.
+The leukocytes are attracted by this, leading to the formation of pus-filled pustules.

-Furthermore, propionibacteria have been described as the cause of endocarditis and spondylodiscitis.
+Furthermore, propionibacteria have been implicated in endocarditis and spondylodiscitis.
 P. acnes can additionally lead to the development of circulating immune complexes which can be deposited on bones and joints.
-This clinical picture is especially relevant to young adults and is called the SAPHO syndrome which stands for synovitis, acne, pustulosis, hyperostosis, and osteitis.
+This clinical picture is especially relevant to young adults and is called the SAPHO syndrome (synovitis, acne, pustulosis, hyperostosis, and osteitis).

 Attributes and detection of actinomycetes

-For humans, the anaerobic, fermentative actinomycetes are of particular importance.
+For humans, the anaerobic, fermentative actinomycetes are particularly important.
 They are characterized by a positive Gram stain and their elongated, branched form.
 They are immobile and do not form spores.
-Actinomycetes can often be found as pathogens or commensals on the mucosa of endotherms and metabolize carbohydrates and organic acids there.
+Actinomycetes can often be found as pathogens or commensals on the mucosa of endotherms and metabolize carbohydrates and organic acids in the mucosa.